elfacu0/soroban-tictactoe/README.md

 ## Game contract
 This contract manage the game status, to make a move you need to call the `play` function.
 It checks for winning conditions and a tie, and ends the game when either condition is met

+It also allows the player to make bets, if there is a winner the minium bet is paid and the rest is returned.
 <br />

 ---